Karan-QA/AppiumProject/README.md

 # Mobile App Test Automation with Appium and TestNG

-This project demonstrates automated testing of a Android mobile application using Appium and TestNG.
+This project demonstrates automated testing of a Android mobile application using Appium and TestNG for TrustWallet Application sample Test Cases.

 ## Prerequisites